hemanth-kotagiri/sgpa-calculator/README.md

 More features to this application are on their way, some of them are :

+- [ ] Results of all exams
+  - [ ] Support for all regulations.
+  - [ ] Regular Results.
+  - [ ] Supplementary Results.
+  - [ ] Advance Supplementary Results.
+  - [ ] RC/RV Results.
+- [ ] A special results page specifically for R18 Regular Exam Results.
-- Database integration - Ability to store the results that have already been fetched/calculated.
+- [ ] Database integration - Ability to store the results that have already been fetched/calculated.
-- Supplementary results.

 ### Alpha Testers & UI/UX